Chuck-Koverse/documentation/docs/source/planningguide.rst

 #.
 Koverse is designed to enable the tradeoff of time, cost, complexity and performance for disk.
 So whenever possible, a solution should leverage pre-computation of answers and analytics, capture of data in its rawest form and expressive data models.
 #.
 Solutions should start small and plan to increase capability over time.
 Koverse solutions are agile, so you can adopt the strategy of quickly delivering into production a minimally viable capability to ensure user engagement and buy in, and then scale the capability in size and capability continuously over time.
 #.
 Ingest as much data as possible in its rawest form.
-You never know where your solution evolution will take you so capturing data in its raw form allows you to always go back to source data to easily capture a new insight or support an unanticipated use case without having to go back to original data source.
+You never know where your solution evolution will take you so capturing data in its raw form allows you to always go back to the source data to easily capture a new insight or support an unanticipated use case without having to go back to original data source.

 Identifying your business or mission challenges
 -----------------------------------------------